Why Willie Nelson Only Has a Net Worth of $25 Million

 Where’s Willie Now?

 It shouldn’t surprise you to learn that the good-humored singer is doing precisely what he’s always done.
 Willie still tours, does cameos, laughs about his mishaps, and puts out song after song.
 Everything that he’s been through in his career and financial life hasn’t changed Willie one bit.
 He’s certainly mastered the art of living well and enjoying himself regardless of what happens.
 We’re not sure if he’s a Buddhist, but we’re pretty sure he’s some sort of country music crooning zen genius.
 He can be found in “Luck” his ranch in Spicewood, Texas, when he’s not living at his home in Maui.
-Of course, Willie also still tours and may be busy anywhere in the world filming, singing, or having a good time.
+Willie still tours and may be busy anywhere in the world.
 Well, anywhere except the Bahamas.
 He’s still not allowed to go back there.

-Twenty-Five million dollars is more than enough to live comfortably for the rest of your life, even if you’re still very young.
+$25 Million is more than enough to live comfortably for the rest of your life.
 Even so, we hope he’ll be singing, playing his guitar, and laughing for another eighty-six years.
 It’s hard to stay angry about tax evasion when a person works so hard to make it right.
-He did settle the debt for about nine million dollars, but the negotiated sum was probably a result of his clear efforts to remedy the situation.
+He did settle the debt for about nine million dollars.
+However, the negotiated sum was probably a result of his clear efforts to remedy the situation.
 Do you think it was fair that he got a reduced debt?
 Let us know in the comments section.